Fr0sT-Brutal/awesome-pascal/README.md

 * [STOMP Client](https://github.com/danieleteti/delphistompclient).
 STOMP client for Embarcadero Delphi and FreePascal.
 The project can use INDY (Delphi) or Synapse (Delphi or FreePascal).

-* [delphiXero](https://github.com/littleearth/delphiXERO) XERO accounting API for Delphi
+* [delphiXero](https://github.com/littleearth/delphiXERO).
+XERO cloud accounting API for Delphi.

 ## Serial port